utkuertunc/vf/README.md

 If you want to use Swagger, just go to "http://localhost:8080/swagger-ui/index.html".

 ### Validation
 There is a custom validation annotation about vehicle type.
-A vehicle must be insensitive Car, Jeep or Truck.
+A vehicle must be case sensitive Car, Jeep or Truck.
 Also I used Spring Validation for vehicle plate.
 A vehicle plate size must be 10.

 ### Exception Handling